ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/programming-resources-directory/nix-and-nixos.md

 The almighty Arch Wiki is a indespensible resource for Linux, irregardless of which distribution you happen to be using.

+## Offline Programming Language Documentation - [/blog/offline-documentation-with-nix-os](/blog/offline-documentation-with-nix-os/)

+A blog post I made about how you can get offline documentation for programming languages through Nix(OS).

 ## nixos-hardware - [https://github.com/NixOS/nixos-hardware *(November 15, 2024)*](https://github.com/NixOS/nixos-hardware)

 Repository of hardware-specific NixOS configurations to optimize/bug fix NixOS